Header

 • W. Greiner: Classical Mechanics (as exercise book)

-There will be 13 exercises and the workflow for the Nth exercise is as follows
+There will be 13 exercise series and the workflow for the Nth series is as follows

-• Wednesday of week N: preliminary discussion and hints during the tutorials
+Wednesday of week N: preliminary discussion and hints during tutorials

-• Wednesday of week N+1: discussion of solutions during the tutorials
+Wednesday for week N+1: discussion of solutions during the tutorials

-The solutions can be handed in individually or in groups of two students
+The solutions can be handed in individually or in teams of two students

 Investing a significant amount of time for solving the exercises during the semester is crucial for the understanding of the lecture and plays a very important role as a preparation for the written exam!